Most writers never get rich.

-Fiction writing is arguably tougher (and requires a rather different set of skills), but there’s no denying that your earning potential if you do hit it big, is much larger.
+Fiction writing is arguably tougher (and requires a rather different set of creative writing skills), but there’s no denying that your earning potential if you do hit it big, is much larger.
 And it’s no coincidence that the most famous self-publishing successes are all fiction titles.

 But in either case, you need to be led by the market for topic (or genre) selection.
 And you need to be prepared to write multiple books before seeing any real results.